bibhas2/velar/README.md

 Velar is a cross platform asynchronous networking library written in C++.
 It uses ``select()`` for multiplexing and doesn't use any threads.

-I created asynchronous network library before.
-First in C and then in C++.
-I never quite found them as easy to use as they could be.
-Then I used Java NIO's selector architecture.
-It showed me how to create an easy to use library.
-Velar was influenced by Java NIO's Selector and ByteBuffer.
+Velar was heavily influenced by Java NIO's Selector and ByteBuffer.

 # Main Features